rynyday/ryn-ham-wrld/arguments.md

+Rough outline of the arguments for both points of the petition.
+Items in (parentheses) need research/citations.

 # 1. Allow licensed amateur radio operators and applicants to easily opt-out of displaying their residential/postal address on the universal licensing system.

 * Publication of a person's name and address can be harmful/dangerous